Should you include volunteer work on your resume?

 In fact, according to a LinkedIn survey, one out of five hiring managers in the U.S. agreed that volunteer experience was a factor in why they hired a candidate.

-Listing volunteer work is especially important if you:
+Listing volunteer work is particularly important if you:

 - Have limited paid professional experience, like if you’re still a high school or college student.